ark-network/arkdev.info/docs/developers/javascript.md

 ## Example HTML

-Here's a minimal HTML template to get you started with the Ark SDK WASM package assuming both `main.wasm` and `wasm_exec.js` are in the same directory of the `index.html` file
+Here's a minimal HTML template to get you started with the Ark SDK WASM package assuming both `ark-sdk.wasm` and `wasm_exec.js` are in the same directory of the `index.html` file

 ```html
 <!DOCTYPE html>